 Michael Hillel is a 2019 graduate of MJTI’s Rabbinic Studies program.
 He holds a B.A. in Bible and Theology from the International Correspondence Institute (now Global University), and a Master of Jewish Studies from MJTI.
 The Messianic Jewish Rabbinical Council ordained him as a rabbi in June of 2019.
-He is also MJTI’s new registrar, taking over the role from Eva Franklin.
+He is also MJTI’s new registrar.

 Studying at MJTI, he says, was transformative.
 “The instructors challenged us to think outside of our comfort zone—the education and training we’d had in the past.
 [We’d look] at the same materials but in a different manner, more of a Judaic manner.
 We were challenged with a lot of materials that weren’t specifically Messianic in focus… I think being introduced to that different way of looking at things is probably the greatest thing.”